phlippos/obsisidian-vault/Obsidian Vault/machine learning/K Nearest Neighbor.md

 ## Key Characteristics of KD-Trees

-A k-d tree differs from standard decision trees in several important ways:
+<mark style="background: #FFB86CA6;">A k-d tree differs from standard decision trees in several important ways:</mark>

 1. **Storage of Instances**:
     - Each internal node stores exactly one training instance (not a decision rule)